robotique-ecam/cdfr/src/assurancetourix/assurancetourix/Readme.md

 </p>
 <br/>

-If you pay attention at the exposure solution, you've notice that I wrote about a way to find pixel from a given coordinate on the table.
+If you pay attention at the exposure solution, you've noticed that I wrote about a way to find pixel from a given coordinate on the table.
 It's a bit early to discuss about it, but I will cover this topic a little later in this documentation.

 ### Get a position from a detected ArUco marker